stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 I designed and collaborated on a series of Jupyter Notebooks for Jo Gulid's class, "Text Mining as Historical Method," to explore questions like these.
 The Notebooks for this class provide an introduction to the cutting-edge methodologies of textual analysis that are transforming the humanities.
 They are geared towards both computationalists as well as those with a background in the humanities (but not code) and are designed to teach the skills of analyzing texts as data for evidence of change over time.

-This post provides a sample of the material used by "Text Mining as Historical Method."
-For full course materials, see the [digital-history](https://github.com/stephbuon/digital-history) repository.
+This post provides an overview of the material used by "Text Mining as Historical Method."
+For full course materials, including interactive Jupyter Notebooks used by the class, see the [digital-history](https://github.com/stephbuon/digital-history) repository.

 ### Course Overview

 Week 1 provides an introduction to using JupyterLab and working on Southern Methodist University's mainframe computer.
 It also (ENTER).

-Week 2 covers some basic programming concepts in Python such as (ENTER)
+Week 2 covers basic programming concepts in Python such as (ENTER)

- on our mainframe computer.

-Weeks 1-ENTER
-enter text

-Weeks 7-8
+Week 3

+Week 4

+Week 5

+Week 7 (ENTER--is all about).
+We first learn about spaCy NLP's main features including tokenization, parsing, lemmatization, tagging, and named entity recognition.

+Week 8

+Week 9

+Week 10